Saad888/AutoSynthesis/README.md

-Autosynth should be working as of 6.0
+Autosynth should be working as of 6.01.
+Future patches should not break the application.

-WARNING: The app will not work on Windows 7 currently
+WARNING: XIV Alexander can cause the app to break.
+I have not been able to replicate the cause of this and thus find a fix currently if you run into this issue please run the game without XIV Alexander.
+Also the app will not work on Windows 7 currently.

 ---